640-KB/GLaBIOS/README.md

 ## Contact

-Please send bug reports, feedback, questions or thoughts to 640kb@glabios.org.
+Please send bug reports, feedback, questions or thoughts to 640kb@glabios.org or submit an [Issue](../../issues).

 ## Features